Skip to main content

 Final Word

 Premium family calendar apps are $4-$9 per month, while newer wall hubs lean into AI and hardware bundles.
-Pairing TextConcierge with a shared Google calendar gives you texting convenience without asking anyone to download another app.
+Pairing TextConcierge (now free) with a shared Google calendar gives you texting convenience without asking anyone to download another app.

 Whether you stick to a free Google Family Calendar, rely on TextConcierge for quick SMS updates, or invest in a dedicated wall hub, the best calendar is still the one your whole crew will actually use.